Lab Rules

 9. Ensure a successful presentation at thesis committee meetings, conferences, and division meetings by having your slides ready at least two weeks in advance and scheduling a rehearsal.
 This will allow sufficient time for feedback and adjustments to enhance the impact of your presentation.

-11. Prior to presenting any data at a conference, please check with the PI to ensure alignment with our research goals
+11. Prior to presenting any data at a conference, please check with the PI to ensure alignment with our research goals.

 1:1 Meeting Preparation: